 The reason videos are so effective is their immediacy.

-No other channel of content enables you to convey who you are, what you do, and how that can help someone more concisely and clearly than video.
+No other form of content enables you to convey who you are, what you do, and how that can help someone more concisely and clearly than video.

-Let’s breakdown the essential benefits video will provide to your business:
+Let’s breakdown the essential benefits videos will provide your business:

 Relevant search traffic